A mutation-selection model for general genotypes with recombination: Shattering of random measures

-We expect recombination to break up dependencies between different parts of the genome, so that $\mR^k P$ should be approximately $\Pi_{\mu P}$ when $k$ is large, where we recall that $\Pi_{\mu P}$ is the distribution of the Poisson random measure with intensity $\mu P$.
-In order that this happens for a given distribution $P$, it must generically be the case that there is a positive probability that the segregating set and its complement will both intersect any set with positive $\mu P$ mass in two sets that each have positive $\mu P$ mass.
-The following condition (with $\lambda = \mu P$) will be useful for establishing quantitative bounds on the rate with which $\mR^k P$ converges to $\Pi_{\mu P}$.
+We expect recombination to break up dependencies between different parts of the genome, so that when $k$ is large $\mR^k P$ should be approximately $\Pi_{\mu P}$, the distribution of the Poisson random measure with intensity $\mu P$ in the notation established in Notation~\ref{N:spaces}.
+In order that this approximation should hold for a given probability measure $P$, it must generically be the case that there is a positive probability that the segregating set and its complement both intersect any set with positive $\mu P$ mass in two sets that each have positive $\mu P$ mass.
+The following condition (with $\lambda = \mu P$) is key to establishing establishing quantitative bounds on the rate with which $\mR^k P$ converges to $\Pi_{\mu P}$.